Ukulele Song Group

 With a focus on playing songs in a group or club situation, we'll cover plenty of chords and strum patterns to provide you with what you need to go along to a ukulele night and join in.
 We'll look at good positioning and technique, whilst learning a repertoire of songs and chords.

-The course is designed to build your confidence playing with others, whether they're on ukuleles or other instruments.
-It will also help you to develop the skills to play and sing at the same time.
+The course is designed to build your confidence playing and singing with others, whether they're on ukuleles or other instruments.
 Towards the end of the course you will have the opportunity to perform what you have learnt.

 What you should be able to do by the end of the course:

-- Play the songs as recommended by the tutor, solo or in an ensemble
+- Play the songs covered on the course, solo or in an ensemble

 - Demonstrate good technique and positioning